MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/scenario/sdn-network-controller.md

 ## Download the network controller service template

 1. [Download](https://github.com/Microsoft/SDN/tree/master/VMM/Templates/NC)the network controller service templates.
-The download contains four service templates and five custom resource folders:
+The download contains four service templates and five custom resource folders.
+These are summarized below in the table.
+2. The custom resource files are used when setting up the network controller, and other SDN components (software load balancer, RAS gateway).
+Import the custom resources files into the VMM library.
+3. Refresh the library.
+Later, you'll import the service templates.

+### Templates and resource files
 **Name** | **Type** | **Details**
 --- | --- |---
 **Network Controller Production Generation 1 VM.xml** | Template | Three-node network controller for generation 1 VMs